shinyshoes404/py-basic-ses/README.md

 Below are examples of commands for sending a test email and sending a production email.

-Remember, you need to have your credentials stored on properly.
-See the **Credentials** seciont of this README for more details.
+Remember, you need to have your credentials stored properly on your machine.
+See the **Credentials** section of this README for more details.
 <br>

 **Sending a test email**